 Whilst it will find a key audience among teachers, educationalists and schools, co-editor Andy Pearce suggests the collection can inform and stimulate academic debate:

 ‘The field of Holocaust studies is vast and sprawling: it traverses traditional disciplinary boundaries and is home to innovative approaches.
 Yet, Holocaust education – as a body of practice and an area of academic research – has, for some time, existed only on the margins of Holocaust studies.
 With this collection, academics working in Holocaust studies can extend and deepen what they know and understand about some of the key issues and challenges around teaching and learning about the Holocaust.
 In the process, they will be able to identify new connections with other realms of Holocaust-related research.’

 Executive Director of the Centre, and co-editor, Professor Stuart Foster summaries the publication and process thus:

 ‘…it was a privilege to work with colleagues to discuss and identify some of the most contentious and difficult issues in Holocaust education… this ground-breaking, new book tackles head on many of the most complex contemporary questions in Holocaust Education (e.g., how should we teach about Britain’s response?
 What knowledge is essential for student understanding?
 Should ‘The Boy in Striped Pyjamas’ be shown/read?)
 It also focuses on key issues and challenges including the perspective of Muslim students, the psychology of ‘obeying orders’ and the use or appropriateness of atrocity images…It is a must read for teachers, teacher educators, researchers and policymakers.’

-From today you can access this new publication, individual chapters or the whole text, via UCL Press Open Access: http://tiny.cc/i6q5pz
+You can access this publication, individual chapters or the whole text, via UCL Press Open Access: http://tiny.cc/i6q5pz

-A new blog by Dr Andy Pearce reflects upon the new publication, within the context of COVID-19 and online learning… it can be found here:
+In this blog, Andy Pearce reflects upon the new publication within the context of COVID-19 and online learning.